rust-bitcoin/rust-bitcoinconsensus/README.md

 should return OK(())

-_Note_ that spent amount can only be checked for Segwit transactions.
+**Note** that spent amount will only be checked for Segwit transactions.
+Above example is not segwit therefore verify will succeed with any amount.